sqladitya/UMS-Java/README.md

 # UMS-Java
 ## JAVA Project Note

-1. Java project name is <b>University Management System</b>
+1. Java project name is <b>[University Management System](https://github.com/sqladitya/UMS-Java/tree/main/University%20Management%20System)</b>
 2. All Java source files in package name = <b>’university.management.system’</b>.
-3. Start Page of the Application – <b>main.java.</b>
+3. Start Page of the Application – [main.java](https://github.com/sqladitya/UMS-Java/blob/main/University%20Management%20System/src/university/management/system/Main.java)
-4. All the Images are in icons folder.
+4. All the Images are in [Icons](https://github.com/sqladitya/UMS-Java/tree/main/University%20Management%20System/src/icons) folder.
-5. Import all jar files in Libraries which is <br><b>	1. mysql-connector-java-8.0.28.jar</b> – Official JDBC Driver for Mysql.<br><b>2.	jcalendar-tz-1.3.3-4.jar</b> – Java Date chooser bean for graphically picking a date.<br>	3. <b>rx2xml.jar</b> - display the data in a table format.
+5. Import all [Jar](https://github.com/sqladitya/UMS-Java/tree/main/University%20Management%20System/Jar) files in Libraries which is <br><b>	1. mysql-connector-java-8.0.28.jar</b> – Official JDBC Driver for Mysql.<br><b>2.	jcalendar-tz-1.3.3-4.jar</b> – Java Date chooser bean for graphically picking a date.<br>	3. <b>rx2xml.jar</b> - display the data in a table format.
 ##
 ## MYSQL Note

 ### If you are developing this same, then first create these all of the tables with the same table, column name which is visible in the below tables.
+Run all of the queries in Mysql workbench [SQL Queries](https://github.com/sqladitya/UMS-Java/blob/main/University%20Management%20System/Queries.sql)

 1.	use universitymanagementsystem;